mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_build/html/_sources/docs/Deployment_Infrastructure.md

 This transforms your VM from a plain Linux box into a full ML platform.

 ::::{admonition} ⭐ Summary
+A Virtual Machine (VM) provides a reproducible, stable, and always-on environment for Machine Learning and MLOps.

-To build a VM for ML/MLOps:
+To build a practical ML-ready VM:

-1. Pick a cloud or host platform
+1. **Choose a cloud or host platform** (Azure, AWS, GCP, on-premise)

-2. Choose Ubuntu as the OS
+2. **Select Ubuntu** as the operating system (20.04 or 22.04 LTS recommended)

-3. Select appropriate compute resources
+3. **Allocate compute resources**
+   - CPUs: 2–8
+   - RAM: 8–32 GB
+   - GPU: optional (NVIDIA)

-4. Configure secure SSH access
+4. **Enable secure SSH access** using key-based authentication

-5. Create and connect to the VM
+5. **Create the VM** and connect via `ssh`

-6. Install Python, MLflow, storage tools, and optional GPUs
+6. **Install essential tools**
+   - Python, pip/conda
+   - MLflow
+   - Git
+   - Storage clients

-7. Configure networking + port forwarding
+7. **Configure networking** and SSH port forwarding for MLflow/MinIO

-8. Add Docker/Kubernetes if deploying models
+8. **Add Docker & Kubernetes** tooling for production deployments

-With these steps, you now have a reusable, stable environment to run ML experiments, store models, and deploy ML services.
+These steps give you a powerful, reusable infrastructure to run ML experiments, track them, store artifacts, and deploy production ML services.
 ::::

 ---